ashokponkumar/cloud-monitoring/config_alerts_ov.md

   </tr>
   <tr>
     <td>expression</td>
-	<td>Metric query that you want to monitor and send an alert if a threshold is crossed. <br>Valid expressions are: a single metric name, multiple metrics identified with wildcards, or a function on top of one or more metrics. <br>**Tip:** You can copy a verified query from Grafana.</td>
+	<td>Metric query that you want to monitor and send an alert if a threshold is crossed. <br>Valid expressions are: a single metric name, multiple metrics identified with wildcards, or functions to aggregate data. <br>**Tip:** You can copy a verified query from Grafana.</td>
   </tr>
   <tr>
     <td>enabled</td>